 We have a highly skilled and passionate leadership team that oversees the smooth functioning of Altus Enterprises.

-Altus Enterprises is a subsidiary of The Elevator Group, an incorporated society and registered charity.
-The Elevator Group Board is responsible for the governance and performance of Altus Enterprises and comprises leaders in various business disciplines who have a wealth of experience and a passion for helping people with disabilities.
+Altus Enterprises is an Incorporated Society and Registered Charity.
+Altus Enterprises is responsible for the governance and performance of Altus Enterprises and comprises leaders in various business disciplines who have a wealth of experience and a passion for helping people with disabilities.